Traditional architecture: Traditional versus modernist architecture

+Movement and initiatives

-Schools teaching contemporary traditional architecture include Notre Dame School of Architecture, Utah Valley University School of Architecture and American College of the Building Arts, with growing interest and institutions world wide.
+Schools teaching contemporary traditional architecture include Notre Dame School of Architecture, Utah Valley University School of Architecture and American College of the Building Arts, with growing interest and institutions worldwide.

 Various groups, organisations and awards exist that promote traditional principles in architecture and urbanism, such as Traditional Architecture Group (UK), Institute of Classical Architecture & Art (US), The Urban Guild (US), Architectural Uprising (Sweden) or INTBAU (international).

 In the United States structural masonry is experiencing revival in contemporary traditional architecture.

 In India buildings with courtyards and balconies are made from handmade clay tiles and stone masonry for resilience and natural cooling.

 In Australia simple, traditional homes are built using local materials and low-tech construction methods, addressing high labour costs and housing affordability crisis.